gokudomatic/eco-state-machine/README.md

 ## Groups
 States can be regrouped in groups.
 Those groups can have conditional links to a state too.
 If a condition of a group whithin which the current state is located, the transition is made regardless the conditions of the current state.
 It is possible to imbricate groups in other groups, without limit of depth.
-Groups can have attributes and a custom timer, like states.
+Groups can have attributes like states.
 Groups must be declared before they can be used.

 ## Priorities